Archomeda/TS3-GW2-plugin/README.md

 ----------------
 - View character name and profession
 - View current map, region and world name
+- View name, direction and chat link of the closest waypoint nearby
 - Check for updates automatically